VeniceUnleashed/VU-Docs/content/hosting/commands.md

 Accepts a single boolean argument (`true` or `false`) which toggles debug mode for any loaded extensions.
 When set to `true`, any scripts will be built with debug symbols enabled, which will make it so errors printed on the server and the clients will contain more useful information about their source.

 When used with no arguments, it returns whether debug mode is currently enabled or not.
 Defaults to `false`.

+## `modList.Add`

+Adds a mod to the list of mods to load on the next server restart and saves the changes to the `ModList.txt` file.
+This will **not** load the mod immediately.

+## `modList.Remove`

+Removes a mod from the list of mods to load on the next server restart and saves the changes to the `ModList.txt` file.
+This will **not** unload any currently running mods.

+## `modList.Clear`

+Clears the list of mods to loads on the next server restart and saves the changes to the `ModList.txt` file.
+This will **not** unload any currently running mods.

+## `modList.List`

+Lists the mods to load on the next server restart.
+This basically lists all mods present in the `ModList.txt` file and may not be the same as the list of mods that are currently running.

+## `modList.Available`

+Lists the mods that are available to be added to the mod list.

 ## `vu.DestructionEnabled`